nplinden/PostOMC/README.md

 res("W", time_unit="s")
 ```

-PostOMC uses [pint](https://pint.readthedocs.io/en/latest/index.html) for unit management so any unit from the default `pint` definition file is valid as long as it is homogeneous to mass, number of atoms, power, activity, or the volumic counterparts.
+PostOMC uses [pint](https://pint.readthedocs.io/en/latest/index.html) for unit management so any unit from the default `pint` definition file is valid as long as it is homogeneous to mass, number of atoms, power, activity, or their volumic counterparts.

 We also define the `atom` unit as an alias for the `count` unit so you can do: